-The ATMIOC_GETOPT ioctl() command retrieves the current settings for the ATM-OC3c board's loopback and clock recover options.
+The ATMIOC_GETOPT ioctl() command retrieves the current settings for the ATM-OC3c port's loopback and clock recover options.
 Requires superuser access.

-'''

-ioctl (fd_atm, ATMIOC_GETOPT, &int);
+Use the following format: ioctl (fd_atm, ATMIOC_GETOPT, &int);

-'''

 The argument is a pointer to an unsigned integer.

 If successful, ATMIOC_GETOPT returns zero.
 The out values should be read.